gatsbyjs/gatsby/text/000-structured-logging.md

 # Adoption strategy

 This would mostly be an internal change.
-See next section for more details.
+See the next section for more details.

 # How we teach this